A unique day Trip to Mdina

 - Here you can also take a snack at the cafeteria at the same premises.

-- At the same time you should know that this square was used for the filming of the Game of Thrones episode 1.5, the Jaime Lannister comes to threaten Ned Stark.
+- At the same time you should know that this square was one of the locations used for the series Game of Thrones season 1 episode 5, the Jaime Lannister comes to threaten Ned Stark.

 - Here you can also take a snack at the cafeteria at the same premises.